GitHubDragonFly/Android_User_Controls/README.md

 # AndroidUserControls
 A few relatively simple looking and somewhat customizable Android user controls.

-Just to show their functionality, all controls have been included in the "Gauge" screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project.
-The project itself is set with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30).
+Just to show off their functionality, all these controls have been included in the "Gauge" screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project which is set with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30) to cover old and new devices.

 # Functionality
 - AngleIndicator